ulyngs/pagedownCV/README.md

 # `pagedownCV`

-This repo provides three R Markdown templates for creating a dynamically generated CV using `R markdown`.
+This repo provides three R Markdown templates for creating a dynamically generated CV using `R Markdown`.
 The templates use the [`pagedown`](https://github.com/rstudio/pagedown) library for the paged versions.

 ## How to use